I Tried TikTok's Ombré Concealer Trick & I Have Regrets

 @rosabarzz I didn’t think I would like it this much 🤭♡ cr: @klaudiasyd #ombreconcealer #tiktoktrends #makeuphacks ♬ This Year Blessing by Victor Thompson - Ude Paw Paw

 In their video, which has amassed 2.2 million views, Rosa takes a very light shade of concealer and swipes a line from the inner corner of their eye down to the bridge of their nose.
 Next to that, Rosa applies a slightly darker shade of concealer.
 They continue with a concealer in a peach tone and finish off with a dot of bright pink blush.
 The result is a pretty gradient of colours.
-Using a triangle puff like the Trigwell Velvet Powder Puff, £15, Rosa blends everything in and the result is seemingly flawless.
-Since then, countless makeup-lovers have followed suit, including Huda Kattan of Huda Beauty.
+Using a triangle puff like the MECCA MAX Triangle Powder Puff, $10, Rosa blends everything in and the result is seemingly flawless.
+Since then, countless makeup lovers have followed suit.

 Before I go any further, I want to get one thing straight: under-eye darkness is entirely normal.
 Blood vessels and purple muscle beneath the skin can become more visible as we age, though genetics, hormones, physical stress, a lack of sleep and allergies can also contribute to under-eye circles.
 I'm not telling you that you must cover them up.
 In fact, TikTok has recently become a place for dark circle appreciation, where countless makeup trends exist to enhance them.
 However, I also understand that some people are bothered by their under-eyes.
 If that's you, then you might be intrigued by this.